-Date: Score (number correct): /22 Before using th is assessment, be sure that the student has had many opportunities to engage in literacy and classroom activities that promote an un derstand ling of phoneme segmentatior Foodback is give on to the student as he or she progress oc through gh the list If the student
+Before using this assessment, be sure that the student has had many opportunities to engage in literacy and classroom activities that promote an understanding of phoneme segmentation.
+Feedback is given to the student as he or she progresses through the list.

-٦. Feedback is given to the student as he or she progresses through the list.
 If the student responds correctly, the examiner nods or says "That's right."
 If the student gives an incorrect response, the examiner models the correct response.